openai/openai-cookbook/examples/vector_databases/cassandra_astradb/README.md

 # Cassandra / Astra DB

-The example notebooks in this directory show how to use the Vector Search capabilities available in DataStax Astra DB, a serverless Database-as-a-Service built on Apache Cassandra®.
+The example notebooks in this directory show how to use the Vector Search capabilities available today in **DataStax Astra DB**, a serverless Database-as-a-Service built on Apache Cassandra®.

 Moreover, support for vector-oriented workloads is making its way to the